 SC Office of Economic Opportunity staff responsible for the State Emergency Solutions Grant Program meet regularly with the State Continuums of Care to discuss homeless needs and strategies, as well as upcoming Annual Plans when appropriate, funding allocations between homeless services including outreach, shelter and transitional housing facilities and operations, homeless prevention and re-housing, and HMIS, as well as to align objectives and policies to achieve a more coordinated approach to addressing homeless needs in South Carolina.
-New coordination between SC Housing and organizations involved with homelessness and homeless prevention also began during development of the HOME ARP Allocation Plan and program.
+For ESG RUSH fund, HUD has waived COC Consultation for the initial allocation provided SC Office of Economic Opportunity published it will use the allocated funds.
+This notice is posted on SC Department of Commerce website and SC Office of Economic Opportunity website.
+In addition, coordination between SC Housing and organizations involved with homelessness and homeless prevention also began during development of the HOME ARP Allocation Plan and program.